9fans/acme-lsp/internal/lsp/protocol/README.md

-The code in this directory (excluding sub-directories) is based on [sourcegraph/go-lsp](github.com/sourcegraph/go-lsp) and are subject to the license found in this directory.
+The code in this directory is
+based on [sourcegraph/go-lsp](github.com/sourcegraph/go-lsp)
+and are subject to the license found in this directory.
 We've added more types and more flexibility in the JSON parser, which